-- Admission price covers entry to vending areas, classes, and lounges for the day(s) purchased, with the exception of Saturday Night Play Parties, which will require a separate admission.
+- Admission price covers entry to vending areas, classes, and lounges for the day(s) purchased, with the exception of the Boston Sisters of Perpetual Indulgence performance and High Protocol Dinner , which will require separate admissions.

 - The wristband received at admission should be worn visibly at all times, and is proof of payment.

 - Wristbands are not transferable and are void if broken.
 Broken wristbands cannot be used for entry.

 - Anyone appearing to be intoxicated or under the influence of drugs or alcohol may be refused admittance or removed from the Fetish Fair Fleamarket® without refund.